Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Benchmarking Honcho.md

 A matchmaking system with thousands of users wants to use Claude Opus 4.5 to create high-quality "date me" docs for each user who has volunteered their email inbox as source material to extract their lifestyle and preference data.
 Rather than having Opus churn through 10M+ tokens per inbox, costing \$50+ per user, use Honcho to ingest the data and perform a dozen targeted chat queries: using the same configuration as the BEAM 10M benchmark run above, this would cost about \$6.

+## Conclusion

+We're glad to hit state-of-the-art numbers—they validate that our architecture works—but scores on LongMem or LoCoMo are not the final goal.
+And it turns out that these benchmarks are starting to lead people astray from what agent memory really means.
+Other memory systems, focused only on recall, are beginning to *underperform* baseline with the latest models on small-context tests.
+The good news, for us and for agent builders, is that we're only interested in recall as a step towards true theory-of-mind simulation.
+Getting agents to correctly model users and other agents is far more of a roadblock to production-ready agents than simple recall.
+The goal is to build systems that form perfect representations of identity through [logical reasoning over social information](https://blog.plasticlabs.ai/blog/Memory-as-Reasoning), not systems that can regurgitate facts from a conversation history.
+We're looking for answers to questions like: What does this person *want*?
+What do they *think about*?
+What would *surprise* them?
+Benchmarks don't test for that.

+BEAM 10M proves Honcho can reason over token counts that exceed any model's context window.
+That unlocks use cases that were previously impossible: agents with years of continuous memory, products that actually know their users, AI that improves its model of you faster than you update your model of yourself.
+We'll keep publishing benchmark results as we improve, but we'd rather you judge Honcho by what it enables you to build.
+Try the [managed service](https://honcho.dev), dig into the [open source](https://github.com/plastic-labs/honcho), and let us know what works and what doesn't.

 [^1]: A theme throughout these benchmarks is the use of an LLM judge.
 All scores *must* be considered with variance in mind: not only is the model answering the question non-deterministic, so too is the judge model (yes, the judge prompt is run at temperature 0, but no, this does not equal determinism, plus, minute differences in the wording the answer being judged can trigger large changes even at temperature 0).
 These non-deterministic data sources combine to form fairly high variance.